h1ddenpr0cess20/ollamarama/README.md

 - Enable/disable at runtime: `/tools`
 - On startup:
-  1. If `mcp_servers` are configured, Ollamarama connects to each via `fastmcp` and auto-discovers their tool schemas.
+  1. If `mcp_servers` are configured, Ollamarama connects to remote URLs or launches command-based servers via `fastmcp` and auto-discovers their tool schemas.
   2. If discovery fails or no MCP servers are configured, it attempts to load a bundled schema from `ollamarama/tools/schema.json`.
   3. If no schema is available, tool calling is disabled.

 Example MCP setup:
-1. Start your MCP server (separately) and note its URL (e.g., `http://localhost:8931/mcp`).
-2. Add it under `mcp_servers` in `config.json`.
+1. Add your MCP server under `mcp_servers` in `config.json`.
+Each entry can be a URL or a `{ "command": ..., "args": [...] }` spec.
-3. Start `ollamarama`.
-Tools will be discovered automatically.
+2. Start `ollamarama`.
+Remote servers are connected to and command-based servers are launched automatically.
+Tools will be discovered without extra steps.

 Security note: Tool calls can execute actions exposed by your MCP servers.
 Only connect to servers you trust and understand.